 Due to organizational reasons and for the safety of the participants, the following penalty index shall apply:

-1- Defrauding the organizer by participating under a false name: Banned to race for 5 years or lifetime ban and a fine of 500 euros paid to the organizer.
+1- Defrauding the organizer by participating with false information: Banned to race for 5 years or lifetime ban.

 1- Each year the organizer and the race committee record infringements of the rules at the start, during the race and in the finish area.